COVID-19: travel health notice for all travellers

 First, you need a tourism visa to enter.
 Then, you must obtain a residency permit from Jordan’s Ministry of Interior upon arrival.

-First, you need a tourism visa to enter.
-Once in Jordan, you must obtain a residency permit from the Ministry of Interior.
+You must obtain a tourist visa to enter Jordan.
+Once in Jordan, you may apply for a residency permit from the Ministry of Interior.

 Jordan only issues visas at:

 - the Wadi Araba (Aqaba) border crossing